Augusta Merrill Hunt: Personal life

 On September 22, 1863, she married George Smith Hunt (d.
 1896), a merchant of Portland in the sugar refining business.
 They had two sons, Arthur and Philip.

 In 1906, Hunt was elected to the Maine Society branch of the Mayflower Society, being eighth in lineage from William Brewster.

 For many years, Hunt and two of her sisters, Mrs. Susan E. Bragdon and Mrs. Mary E. MacGregor, followed in the footsteps of their mother, being prominently identified with educational and philanthropic work.
 Mrs. Bragdon was the first president of the Woman's Literary Union and a worker in the Portland Fraternity.
 Mrs. McGregor was the founder and promoter of the Maine Home for Friendless Boys.

-The actress Helen Hunt was Augusta's great-granddaughter.
+The actress Helen Hunt is Augusta's great-granddaughter.

 In failing health for several months before her death, Augusta Merrill Hunt died in Portland, Maine, June 15, 1932 and is buried at Evergreen Cemetery in her hometown of Portland.